Unexplained chronic cough

 • Involuntary loss of urine and urinary

-In addition, an unexplained chronic cough can takes its toll emotionally, interfere with social activities and impair quality of life.
+In addition, an unexplained chronic cough can take its toll emotionally, interfere with social activities and impair quality of life.

 In rare cases, coughing fits can cause temporary unconsciousness.
 This happens when the blood flow and oxygen supply to the brain briefly stops during a fit (cough syncope).